 THE PILLARS OF LANGUAGE LEARNING

-Our program is designed to achieve the following goals in six key areas:
+Grounded in our Language Policy, our program is designed to achieve the following goals in six key areas:

 Students learn to understand, appreciate, and respect studied cultures (French and Spanish), and apply this same approach to other cultures and civilizations around the world.